BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 {% include fact/cons.html %}

 - Has significant complexity and op-sec burden for multiple private keys, each of which needs a good backup scheme
-- Not compatible with Lightning node wallets
+- Not compatible with lightning node wallets

 {% include fact/close.html %}